-For many borrowers, the best way to lower payments on federal student loans is to enroll in an income driven repayment plan.
-These income driven plans, such as Income Based Repayment and Revised Pay As You Earn, require payments based upon salary rather than loan balance.
-This results in a huge break for borrowers who have low income or large balances.
+For many borrowers, the best way to lower payments on federal student loans is to enroll in an income-driven repayment plan.
+These income-driven plans, such as Income-Based Repayment and Revised Pay As You Earn, require payments based upon a borrower’s income rather than the loan balance.
+This results in a considerable break for borrowers who have low income or large balances.

 One thing that complicates these options is marriage.
 In many circumstances, a married borrower could pay significantly more than a similarly situated single borrower on the very same income-driven plan.
 While there are ways to reduce the “marriage penalty,” it still does exist.

 “Mixed” Couples vs. Double Borrowers

 If you and your spouse both have federal student loans and enroll in an income-driven plan, there is no marriage penalty.
 Even though your incomes are combined for the calculation of your ability to pay, your debt is also combined when doing this math.

 Things get far more expensive for couples who have only one federal borrower…

 IBR, PAYE, and Marriage

 Two popular repayment plans are IBR (Income-Based Repayment) and PAYE (Pay As You Earn).
 On these plans, borrowers are required to pay 10 to 15 percent of their discretionary income towards student loans.

-Most couples file their taxes jointly because it usually results in a number of tax breaks.
+Most couples file their taxes jointly because it usually results in several tax breaks.
 Couples that elect to file jointly must also use their combined income for purposes of calculating the IBR or PAYE payment.
-If your spouse has a strong income, it means higher monthly payments.
+If your spouse has a high income, it means higher monthly payments.